Upper limits of particle emission from high-energy collision and reaction near a maximally rotating Kerr black hole: Upper limits for specific physical reactions

 \subsection{Compton scattering}

 We here assume that particle 3 is massless.
 This is motivated by the fact that the unconditional energy upper limit $E_{B}$ can be realized only if particle 3 is massless.
-If we consider the Compton scattering, we can identify either of particles 1 and 2 is massless.
+If we consider the Compton scattering, we can identify either of particles 1 and 2 with a massless particle.

 First we assume particle 1 is massless and hence $m_{1}=m_{3}=0$ and $m_{2}=m_{4}=m_{0}$.
 Then, the upper limit of the energy of particle 3 is given by

 With $E_{3}=E_{1}$ and $\delta_{(1)}=0$, Eq.~(\ref{eq:m4_general_lambda+}) yields $\delta_{(2)}=0$.
 In other words, up to this order particles 1 and 2 just passed through each other and no energy nor angular momentum is exchanged.
 We cannot determine whether particle 3 can escape to infinity up to this order.
 Even if particle 3 can escape to infinity, we have no net positive energy extraction anyway.